MechWolf/MechWolf/docs/intro.md

 import mechwolf as mw

 # define the vessels
-aminophenol = mw.Vessel(description="15 mL `4-aminophenol`", name="aminophenol")
+aminophenol = mw.Vessel("15 mL `4-aminophenol`")
-acetic_anhydride = mw.Vessel("15 mL `acetic anhydride`", name="acetic anhydride")
+acetic_anhydride = mw.Vessel("15 mL `acetic anhydride`")
-acetaminophen = mw.Vessel("`acetaminophen`", name="acetaminophen")
+acetaminophen = mw.Vessel("`acetaminophen`")

 # define the pumps
-pump_1 = mw.Pump(name="pump_1")
+pump_1 = mw.Pump()
-pump_2 = mw.Pump(name="pump_2")
+pump_2 = mw.Pump()

 # define the mixer
 mixer = mw.TMixer()
 ```

 That wasn’t too bad!
 Just as putting vessels and pumps on a lab bench doesn’t actually do anything, we’re going to need to tell MechWolf what the configuration of the components is.
-The ` symbols are there to surround chemical names that we want resolved; we’ll see how that works shortly.
+The \` symbols are there to surround chemical names that we want resolved; we’ll see how that works shortly.

 We can do this by creating an `Apparatus` object.
 To add connections between components, we need to tell MechWolf three things: where the connection is from, where it’s going, and how they are actually connected.
 Tubing type can have a significant effect on reproducibility, so we require that you explicitly specify what tubing you are using when connecting components.
 This sounds complicated, but it is actually easy in practice: